MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- PrintDriverIsolationOverrideCompat-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting determines whether the print spooler will override the Driver Isolation compatibility reported by the print driver.
-This enables executing print drivers in an isolated process, even if the driver does not report compatibility.
+This enables executing print drivers in an isolated process, even if the driver doesn't report compatibility.

-- If you enable this policy setting, the print spooler isolates all print drivers that do not explicitly opt out of Driver Isolation.
+- If you enable this policy setting, the print spooler isolates all print drivers that don't explicitly opt out of Driver Isolation.

-- If you disable or do not configure this policy setting, the print spooler uses the Driver Isolation compatibility flag value reported by the print driver.
+- If you disable or don't configure this policy setting, the print spooler uses the Driver Isolation compatibility flag value reported by the print driver.

 Note:

 -Other system or driver policy settings may alter the process in which a print driver is executed.
 -This policy setting applies only to print drivers loaded by the print spooler.
-Print drivers loaded by applications are not affected.
+Print drivers loaded by applications aren't affected.
 -This policy setting takes effect without restarting the print spooler service.
 <!-- PrintDriverIsolationOverrideCompat-Description-End -->